Phillip-England/vbf/README.md

 This snippet will:

 1. start an http server on `localhost:8080`
 2. handle serving the favicon.ico at `./favicon.ico` and static files found at `./static`
 3. response with a "hello world" string if you ping `localhost:8080/` using:
 ```bash
 curl localhost:8080/
 ```

-4. logs the request in the console using the `vbf.Logger` middleware
+4. log the request in the console using the `vbf.Logger` middleware
 ```go
 package main